 Burbangana youth program

-Burbangana is a Dharug word of the Sydney language meaning ‘take my hand and help me up’ and aims to reawaken the spirit of belonging and reconnection with country and culture.
+Burbangana is a Dharug word of the Sydney language meaning “take my hand and help me up”.
+The logo of the whale acknowledges the saltwater people of Cammeraigal country.

 Walanmarra youth program